Dalmatians were originally bred to run alongside carriages, and their dalmadoodle descendents have the same long legs

 - Ear infections

 Dalmadoodles are known for having playful, energetic, and attentive personalities.
 These pups love to run, jump, fetch, and spend time with the members of their family.
-Both dalmatians and poodles are working dogs, so expect you dalmadoodle to always be looking for something to do.
-If you give them plenty of activities, they should stay happy and entertained.
+Both Dalmatians and poodles are working dogs, so expect you dalmadoodle to always be looking for something to do.
+If you give it plenty of activities, it should stay happy and entertained.
 However, if your dalmadoodle gets bored, you can expect to see either anxious or destructive behavior.

 Because dalmadoodles are a relatively new breed, they often have unpredictable personality traits.
 Some are calm and quiet, while others want to be the life of the party.
 However, regardless of their differences, nearly all dalmadoodles are loyal, intelligent and affectionate towards their owners.

 Dalmadoodles are high-energy dogs that need a lot of exercise and attention.
 If you have an active lifestyle, your pet will love to come along for the ride.
 However, these dogs are not a good choice for quiet lives or apartment living.

 Dalmadoodles burn a lot of energy, so they typically need to eat more food than other dogs of a similar size.
 Choose a high-quality food with plenty of protein and healthy fats.
 You can also cook homemade dog food with lean meats and green vegetables.